Gajan Pathmanathan

 Gajanand Pathmanathan (23 January 1954 – 29 August 2012) was a Sri Lankan first-class cricketer, active in Sri Lankan cricket prior to their elevation to Test status in 1982.
 He studied at the universities of Oxford and Cambridge, playing first-class cricket for both and becoming one of the few people to gain a blue for both.
-He later worked for the World Bank from 1984, until his death in 2012.
+He worked for the World Bank from 1984 until his death in 2012.

 Early life, cricket and Oxford

 Pathmanathan was born at Colombo, where he was educated at Royal College.
 He made his debut in List A one-day cricket for the Sri Lanka Board President's XI against the touring Marylebone Cricket Club at Colombo in February 1973.
 He followed this up by touring India with the Sri Lanka national cricket team the following month, during which he made his debut in first-class cricket against the Kerala Chief Minister's XI at Thiruvananthapuram, with Pathmanathan also featuring against Tamil Nadu.
 The following year he toured Pakistan with Sri Lanka, making one List A and five first-class appearances.

 After leaving Royal College, he travelled to England to study agricultural and forest sciences at University College, Oxford.
 While studying at Oxford, he played first-class cricket for Oxford University from 1975 to 1978, making 28 appearances.
 Pathmanathan scored 1,099 runs in these 28 appearances, at an average of 22.42 and a high score of 82, one of eight half centuries he made for Oxford.
-In addition to playing first-class cricket for Oxford, he also made ten appearances for the Combined Universities cricket team in the Benson & Hedges Cup between 1975–78.
+In addition to playing first-class cricket for Oxford, he also made ten appearances for the Combined Universities cricket team in the Benson & Hedges Cup between 1975 and 1978.
 Returning to Sri Lanka after graduating, Pathmanathan played for the Sri Lanka Board President's XI against the touring West Indians in February 1979.
 He studied for his master's degree in the United States at Harvard University.